 I think there is the emphasis now is certainly on the enthusiasm level.

-I mean, I don't know anyone that can do that and doesn't play a piano like Billy Joel or Elton John and or guitar like or somebody that you think's a good guitar player or a great singer.
+I mean, I don't know anyone that can do that and doesn't play a piano like Billy Joel or Elton John or a guitar like or somebody that you think's a good guitar player or a great singer.

-Um I don't know anybody that can do it.
+I don't know anybody that can do it.

-And that phenomenon, that enthusiasm that we say matters.
+And that phenomenon, that enthusiasm that we say, matters.

-Uh Obama had it, but I don't see any current Democrat having it.
+Obama had it, but I don't see any current Democrat having it.

 And I thought it was a disastrous night, especially for Joe Biden, but frankly, for everybody on that stage.

-No, it's basically a battle between radical and more radical, as all of these ideas that we have been pointing out literally are not resonating with the American people.
+And in spite of what the media is telling you that there's some battle between moderates and the radicals of the Democratic Party, no, it's basically a battle between radical and more radical, as all of these ideas that we have been pointing out literally are not resonating with the American people.

-John McLaughlin is with us, he's a polster, and also uh former pollster, who's still a pollster, who still can't retire.
+And also a former pollster who's still a pollster, who still can't retire.

-Uh Matt Towery is with us.
+Matt Towery is with us.

-Uh, let's get both of your takes on the debates the last two nights.
+Let's get both of your takes on the debates the last two nights.

-I don't see I think the big winner from my perspective is Trump because they all looked horrible.
+I don't see, I think the big winner from my perspective is Trump because they all looked horrible.

-Uh, first of all, I do think Trump won the debate.
+First of all, I do think Trump won the debate.

-Uh that look at this, Sean.
+Look at this, Sean.

 You've got the media today trying to spend that somehow Biden was the winner of that debate last night.

-And at the end, he was in the wrong century when he tried to get his website to go to.
+He had seven major gaps, and at the end, he was in the wrong century in the century when he tried to get this website to go to.

-And then you look at the other candidates on the stage, both nights, they want to make a big point here.
+And then you look at the other candidates on the stage, both nights.

-They're humorous.
+They're humorless.

 And people may think the president's not likable, but in fact, he's human and he can be funny.